Burhan7777/InstaBuddyNew/WTDN.md

 8) Previous posts button (See if possible):
 9) Instagram button on appbar of profile screen which takes to profile: DONE
 10) Favourite button to fav the account:
-11) Create history of search:
+11) Create history of search: DONE
 12) Create favourites page:
 13) Create Reels page: DONE
 14) Create Stories page: DONE